 SSHRC - Social Sciences and Humanities Research Council of Canada

 Any Canadian citizen or permanent resident of Canada is eligible to apply for a SSHRC Doctoral or Master's CGS Fellowship.
 At the present time, the award is $ 20,000 per annum for the Doctoral competition and $17,000 per annum for the Master's CGS competition.
 Applications generally must be made through the Department of English in October for awards for the following year.
+May not be held with UMGF.
 Application forms and information is available from the SSHRC website, http://www.sshrc.ca/

 Aaron Jenkins Perry Memorial Scholarship: Awarded annually to an outstanding graduate student in the MA program, preferably one specializing in Old and Middle English.

 Caroline Berbrayer Graduate Fellowship: to a graduate student showing outstanding promise.